A guide for schools and education professionals

 Family Support and Safeguarding – Tier 4

-There are four Family Support and Safeguarding Teams, based on a locality model, Central 1, Central 2, North & South.
+There are 4 Family Support and Safeguarding Teams, based on a locality model, Central 1, Central 2, North & South.
 Central 1 & 2 and South are based in Civic Offices, whilst the North Team are based at Medina House in Cosham.
-Alongside these four teams is a team of adult workers, Domestic Abuse Practitioners, Recovery Workers and Adult Mental Health Workers, they are co-located in the childcare teams and have a graded offer.
-They will work directly with a parent/adult in the family on their adult need, they will support the social worker/network to work with the parent and support connections with specialist services, or they may do a one off piece of work.
+Alongside these 4 teams is a team of adult workers: Domestic Abuse Practitioners, Recovery Workers and Adult Mental Health Workers who are co-located in the childcare teams and have a graded offer.
+They will work directly with a parent/adult in the family on their adult need, they will support the Social Worker/Network to work with the parent and support connections with specialist services, or they may do a one-off piece of work.

 Social workers in these teams will complete initial assessments for families who meet a tier 4 threshold.
 The assessment will determine whether they need ongoing social work support, usually either as Child In Need (S17) or Child Protection (S47).
 They will complete Child Protection enquiries where there are concerns a child is suffering, or at risk of suffering, significant harm and take the lead role with children subject to Child Protection Plans.
 If concerns escalate, the social workers in these teams will manage the Public Law Outline process, both pre-proceedings and work in the Court arena.